Category: Birds

 Diet: Nuts, seeds, berries and seasonal fruits.

-Threats: They are hugely impacted by the illegal pet trade with, in some areas of their range, 100% of their nests being raided to take the juveniles.
-Habitat degradation also limits the areas they are found in which is driven through the development of agriculture.
+Threats: They are hugely impacted by the illegal pet trade with 100% of their nests being raided to take the juveniles in some areas of their range.
+Habitat degradation also limits the areas they are found in, which is driven by agricultural development.

-At Alturas: Julieta is one of the staff and volunteer favorites, she can cry and laugh like a baby and loves to sing with our volunteers each morning.
-She cannot fly therefore stands on her open air perch each day to interact with our visitors.
-We also have a yellow-naped Amazon parrot in our large aviary with our macaws and a mealy Amazon parrot that was also kept as an illegal pet.
-We have tried to introduce Julieta to other parrots in the past but she doesn’t get along with any of them, and much prefers to talk to humans.
+At Alturas: Julieta is a staff and volunteer favorite.
+She can cry and laugh like a baby and loves to sing with our volunteers each morning.
+She also sings from the top of her perch when it rains.
+Although she has full flight feathers, she does not fly.
+This is likely due to muscle atrophy as a result of being a pet in a small cage for many years.
+Instead, she moves about her open air enclosure with her feet and beak to interact with our visitors.
+We also have two other yellow-naped Amazon parrots in our large aviary with other similarly sized Amazon parrots.
+We have tried to introduce Julieta to other parrots in the past, but she doesn’t get along with any of them, and much prefers to live by herself and talk to humans.

 julieta